lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 2. Go to mtl.how/data and open the team data in Excel.

 While waiting for the excel to open, let's review the three reasons to use the excel-based Data UI instead of the SharePoint-based splashpage:
-  + You can select a set of clinics (grids) that exactly represent your individual team.
+  a.
+You can select a set of clinics (grids) that exactly represent your individual team.

-  + All the patient-level data are identified with patient names.
+  b.
+All the patient-level data are identified with patient names.

-  + You can create the parameters used by the simulation user interface.
+  c.
+You can create the parameters used by the simulation user interface.

 3. Review your individual patient data and identify team trends:
- + Health Factors (HF)
+ a.
+Health Factors (HF)

- + Diagnoses (Diag)
+ b.
+Diagnoses (Diag)

- + Encounters (Enc), and
+ c.
+Encounters (Enc), and

- + Suicide Prevention (SP)
+ d.
+Suicide Prevention (SP)

 ## Until next time, thank you for _Modeling to Learn_!